Is music haram? Can you learn an instrument in Islam?

 The critics of hadith collected all the hadith pertaining to music.
 There are some interpretations of these hadith by the companions of the Prophet (peace be on him) but it is not incumbent on us to follow their interpretation.

-As there is no clear prohibition, that means music is neutral, neither halal nor haram.
+Without a clear prohibition, music is neutral, neither halal nor haram.
 It is halal or haram depending on its usage, like television, which is halal if the programme being watched is halal, or haram if the program being watched is haram.

 Are we allowed to learn musical instruments?